melt-umn/melt-website/content/silver/lang-server/silver.md

 Note that there are a few bugs in these when dealing with features that are extensions in the Silver compiler, such as pattern matching.

 There is a command "Clean Silver language server workspace" that performs a clean rebuild of all grammars.
-In the future, we hope to add support for addition commands to perform refactoring, generate stub aspect definitions, etc.
+In the future, we hope to add support for additional commands to perform refactoring, generate stub aspect definitions, etc.

 ### Using alternate extended versions of Silver